SGarcia710/frontend-double-challenge/README.md

 ### Global Instructions

-- Do it in Vue3 <script setup> !! important
 - Create your own repository for the tech test hub assigned. (pref github)
 - Use Vite as the build tool for your projects.
 - Create a README.md file with instructions on how to run the application.